Understanding the Federal Reserve’s Structure

 How Many Views Come Together to Shape Monetary Policy

 When you hear on the news that the Fed made a decision on interest rates, those stories refer to decisions by the Federal Open Market Committee (FOMC).
 The FOMC is the monetary policymaking body of the Fed.
-It includes 12 members:
+Its 12 voting members include:

 - The seven members of the Board of Governors.
 The Board chair also serves as chair of the FOMC; the current chairman is Jerome Powell.